Wildfire Smoke Air Monitoring Response Technology (WSMART) Pilot

 Disclaimer: Mention of trade names or commercial products does not constitute EPA endorsement or recommendation for use.

-- Stationary sensor that measures fine particulate matter (PM2.5)
+- Stationary sensor made by PurpleAir that measures PM2.5

 - Outdoor or indoor use